Introduction to Permaculture

 Water collection, management, and reuse systems like Keyline,

-solar aquatic ponds (also known as Living Machines) play an important
+and solar aquatic ponds (also known as Living Machines)

 Ethics of Permaculture:

 is unique among alternative farming systems (e.g., organic,

 with a set of ethics that suggest we think and act responsibly